Hillary Rodham Clinton - Honorary Founding Chair

 Melanne Verveer - Executive Director

 Ambassador Verveer served as the first U.S. Ambassador for Global Women’s Issues, a position to which she was nominated by President Obama in 2009.
-She coordinated foreign policy issues and activities relating to the political, economic and social advancement of women, traveling to nearly sixty countries.
-She worked to ensure that women’s participation and rights are fully integrated into U.S. foreign policy, and she played a leadership role in the Administration’s development of the U.S. National Action Plan on Women, Peace and Security.
+She coordinated foreign policy issues and activities relating to the political, economic and social advancement of women, traveling to nearly sixty countries and developing the U.S. National Action Plan on Women, Peace and Security.
 President Obama also appointed her to serve as the U.S. Representative to the UN Commission on the Status of Women.
 Amb.
-Verveer serves as the Special Representative on Gender Issues for the OSCE Chairmanship.
+Verveer currently serves as the Special Representative on Gender Issues for the OSCE Chairmanship.

 Jeni Klugman - Managing Director

-Jeni Klugman is a fellow at the Kennedy School of Government’s Women in Public Policy Program at Harvard University and Managing Director, Georgetown Institute for Women Peace and Security.
+Dr. Klugman is a fellow at the Kennedy School of Government’s Women in Public Policy Program at Harvard University.
 She recently became VicHealth’s second leading thinker, together with Professor Iris Bohnet, under an initiative that aims to make behavioral insights practical and accessible for Victorian government, industry and not-for-profit organizations.
 Previous positions include Director of Gender and Development at the World Bank, and director and lead author of three global Human Development Reports published by the UNDP.

 Jennifer Parsons - Research Partnerships Manager